Representation Learning for Combinatorial Optimization

 Representations from Graph Embeddings

 Representational learning for combinatorial optimization.
-Generate embeddings from MIP instances, pre-train models, and fine-tune for downstream tasks uch as predicting integral gap, search guidance, backdoor prediction, and solver configuration.
+Generate embeddings from MIP instances via pre-trained models, and fine-tune for downstream tasks such as predicting integrality gap, search guidance, backdoor prediction, and solver configuration.

 Serdar Kadıoğlu1,2 Zohair Shafi2,3